Skip to main content

 What’s really going on in those offices in the Far East?
 Do they really work 210 hours a week, getting paid pennies on the dollar?
 Find out the answers to these questions and more, unless of course, you fear KANG GE, overlord of the cubicles, in which case you wouldn’t last a minute in Shanghai...

-• The game features an interesting concept that combines deckbuilding, visual novel, and management elements, providing a unique gameplay experience.
+• The game features an interesting blend of genres, combining deckbuilding, visual novel, and management elements, which creates a unique gameplay experience.

 • The visuals and character designs are appealing, contributing to an enjoyable aesthetic that enhances the overall experience.

-• There are significant bugs and issues with core gameplay mechanics, such as the happiness UI not functioning correctly, which detracts from the overall enjoyment.
+• There are numerous bugs and balancing issues, particularly with the happiness UI and card mechanics, which detract from the overall enjoyment of the game.

 • story

-The game's story features a compelling premise that blends humor and office life, making it enjoyable despite some translation issues that affect coherence.
-Players navigate a mix of visual novel and card battler elements as they progress through their character's career, facing challenges and making choices that impact their journey.
+The game's story features a compelling premise that blends humor and office dynamics, making it enjoyable despite some translation issues that affect coherence.
+Players navigate a unique mix of visual novel and card-battling elements as they progress through their character's career, with a focus on choices and character development.
 Overall, while the narrative has potential, improvements in translation could enhance the experience significantly.

-• “The story and the characters are great; basically, you start at an early age to begin working in an office, and you have to succeed in this office for a long, happy life.
-Your energy represents your 'year of work'; when you spend all the energy bar, you finish one year of your life.
-There is a lot of depth in stats and other elements, and the idea is great even with the visual novel factor (I don't generally like visual novel games).”
+• “The story and the characters are great; basically, you start at an early age working in an office, and you have to succeed in this office for a long, happy life.
+Your energy represents your 'years of work,' and when you spend all the energy bar, you finish one year of your life.
+There's a lot of depth in stats and other elements, and the idea is great even with the visual novel factor (I don't generally like visual novel games).”

-• “It does have a mix of visual novel, card battler, and management, which is quite cool as the visual novel parts occur during the story.
-The card battler happens when you fight enemies, which has a similar feel to other card battlers like Slay the Spire.”
+• “It does have a mix of visual novel, card battler, and management, which is quite cool as the visual novel parts occur during the story, while the card battler happens when you fight enemies, similar to other card battlers like Slay the Spire.”

-• “I wish the English was better, so that the story was more coherent and also some events are mixed up (e.g. being an old man and then suddenly getting married and the image is of a young man).”
+• “I wish the English was better, so that the story was more coherent.
+Some events are mixed up (e.g., being an old man and then suddenly getting married with the image of a young man).”

 • “What about the story then?”